johnlecocq/blog_johnlecocq/content/about.md

 ## What It's All About

 **Reports** is a blog written by John Lecocq.
-It approaches various topics in a scientific and data-driven way.

-## Collaboration

-If you find that important factors have been left out of a report, then contact John using the email listed at the bottom of the page or use the "Edit This Page" feature included in the top right of each report.
+It includes articles that may be informative or interesting.
+Thank you for visiting!

 ## Purpose

-- Reports that help characterize systems of the world
+- Reports to educate others

-- Short videos, images, and figures that cultivate deeper insights into a topic
+- Short videos, images, and figures to keep things interesting

-- Examples of how anyone can gather insights from publicly available data

-## Goals

-To inspire and empower others to increase their self-worth through education.
-To be a part of a well-informed public.

-# Looking forward to hearing from you
+- Citations and credit given when necessary